 The compact downtown area has many great places to eat, including several amazing seafood restaurants, such as the Bluewater Boathouse.
 One landmark to check out is the historic Hotel del Coronado, another great place to stay.

 Torrey Pines State Reserve

 If you’re feeling adventurous while in San Diego, the best place to go is Torrey Pines State Reserve.
 The reserve boasts a gorgeous forest of Torrey pines, leading you to a dramatic coastline, with the park quickly dropping to the Pacific Ocean.

-It’s an adventure haven and you’ll soon forget how close you are to the big city.
-Most trails take you along the cliff’s edge or to ocean views, either way you’ll often be reaching for the camera to capture all these memorable moments.
+It’s an adventure haven, and you’ll soon forget how close you are to the big city.
+Here, some of the most popular San Diego hiking trails will take you along the cliff’s edge or to ocean views, either way, you’ll often be reaching for the camera to capture all these memorable moments.

 During the summer months, the park’s rangers lead insightful nature walks through the park, providing the opportunity to learn about its history and the importance of the critically endangered Torrey pines.